 The Career Center has helped me with so many different aspects of my Hiram career!
 The director helped me update my resume and taught me how to write a quality cover letter.
 The Career Center is continuing to help me as I explore internships and career opportunities.

 -Courtney Wade '14 Communication Major

 Do these three things: Talk over your interests with your advisor.
-Meet with the staff in the Career Center to prepare application materials, get advised about interesting internships and plan your strategy.
+Meet with the staff in Career Development to prepare application materials, get advised about interesting internships, and plan your strategy.
 Write a resume, stressing the skills and education you have to offer, and a cover letter/email describing your background and explaining why you are interested in this internship.

 Use databases such as these.
 Start early - late fall and early winter - and apply for 10-15 internships.